kspecie/rag-app/TESTING.md

 # Testing Guide for RAG Application

-This document provides guidance on how to run tests and add new tests to the RAG application.
+This document provides guidance on how to run tests and add new tests to the application.

 ## Project Structure